-- 1. Count the number of cases where the results are outside the warning limits.
-If this number is greater than 6 or less than 1 there is clear evidence (with 60 data points) that the spread of analysis has changed (7). - 2.
-Calculate the mean of the last 60 results and compare with the previous mean value the central line.
-If the difference is more than 0,35 s there is clear evidence (with 60 data points) that the mean value has changed.
+- 1. standard deviation If you have a control chart using statistical control limits, then count the number of cases where the results are outside the warning limits.
+If this number is greater than 6 or less than 1 there is clear evidence (with 60 data points) that the standard deviation has changed (7).
+In this case perform an F-test; - 2. mean value in an X-chart - Calculate the mean of the last results and compare with the previous mean value.
+If the difference is more than 0.35 s there is clear evidence (with 60 data points) that the mean value has changed.
+Then perform a t-test.